allie-edwards/MCAS-LogSim/README.md

     * A daily schedule for the runbook
     * A credential object containing an API token

-Note: Never run a PowerShell script without first reviewing and understanding what it does.
+*Note: Never run a PowerShell script without reading it first.*

 ---